Ever thought of getting lash extensions? Read about my experience and then make up your own mind (hint hint: I think you should try them).

 I had been debating for months and months whether or not to take the leap and get eyelash extensions.
 They looked so pretty and I was curious to know what it felt like to have luscious lashes.
 My natural lashes are average length and I had never worn fake ones so I felt like extensions were a bit drastic.

-But after going back and forth for so long, a friend of mine who gets hers done regularly sent me a link to an Instagram page, Indulge in Lashes.
-Seeing all of these gorgeous lash extension before and after shots convinced me and I booked my appointment immediately.
+But after going back and forth for so long, a friend of mine who gets hers done regularly, sent me photos of all of these gorgeous lash extension before and after shots.
+I was convinced and so I booked my appointment immediately.

 The young lady, Esther, who I booked with asked me to be sure that my lashes were clean and clear of any mascara or makeup.